 Another step in the rulemaking process is to prepare the revised/proposed rule and SONAR that describes why each rule revision is needed and reasonable.
-The DNR has been working on the draft rule and SONAR, and anticipates having them ready for public review in early 2020.
+The DNR has been working on the draft rule and SONAR, and anticipates having them ready for public review in mid-2020.

 Once the proposed rule and SONAR are drafted, they must be approved by the DNR Commissioner and Governor's Office.
 If approved, the proposed rule is published in the State Register and a 30-day comment period follows.